18 Conservation of Momentum: Momentum Equation

 • Consider the flow through a reducing pipe with a 180^{\circ} bend.
 Show how to set up the equations to calculate the force of the fluid on the bend.

-• If the value of a force calculated from the use of the momentum equation is negative, then what does this mean?
+• If the value of a force calculated using the momentum equation is negative, then what does this mean?

-• Think of some flow problems where the effects of viscosity are dominant and where an inviscid assumption for modeling the flow would likely be invalid.
+• Think of some flow problems where viscosity effects are dominant, and an inviscid assumption for modeling the flow would likely be invalid.

 Additional Online Resources